-Most people have interacted with a pharmacist — usually when filling a prescription.
-Pharmacists also work in hospitals, health centres and wherever medications are provided.
+Pharmacists work in the community, hospitals, health centres and wherever medicines are provided.

 What qualifications does a pharmacist needs to practice?

 To become a registered pharmacist in Australia, you need to complete an accredited university degree in pharmacy.
-Then you need to pass the Pharmacy Board of Australia registration requirements and complete an internship with a registered pharmacist.
+You then need to pass the Pharmacy Board of Australia registration process and complete an internship with a registered pharmacist.

-Pharmacists need to be registered with the Australian Health Practitioner Regulation Agency (AHPRA) to make sure they meet the requirements for safe and professional practice.
-They also need to complete ongoing professional education.
+Pharmacists need to register with the Australian Health Practitioner Regulation Agency (AHPRA).
+They also need to meet the requirements for safe and professional practice.
+All pharmacists also need to complete ongoing professional education.

-It’s not always necessary to see a doctor, especially for minor health issues.
-It can also be difficult to get an appointment with a doctor, especially in rural areas.
-Some GPs provide their service free to patients (known as ‘bulk billing’), but others may require a fee — although a Medicare rebate is available.
+You don't always need to see a doctor if you have minor health issues.
+It can sometimes be hard to get an appointment with a doctor, especially in rural areas.

-While pharmacists are not able to diagnose illnesses, they can give informed advice about what symptoms could mean and treatment options.
-Pharmacists are very aware of their professional boundaries so they will often refer someone to a doctor for a more comprehensive assessment.
+While pharmacists don't diagnose illnesses, they can give advice about what your symptoms mean and treatment options.
+Pharmacists will always work within their professional boundaries.
+They may refer you to a doctor who can assess you and/or order medical tests.

-Some people speak with a pharmacist to gain a pharmaceutical perspective on a condition.
-Another benefit is that pharmacists tend to be conveniently located — most suburbs have at least one community pharmacy.
+Another benefit of asking pharmacists for advice on medicines is that pharmacists tend to be located nearby.
+Most suburbs have at least one community pharmacy.

 What services do pharmacies offer?

-Some pharmacies employ a midwife or child health nurse one or two days a week to provide child health checks and advice.
-Often, a small area is sectioned off with a baby scale and measuring device to check growth and allow for consultations.
+Some pharmacies have a child health nurse or midwife on staff to provide child health checks or pregnancy care and advice.
+Often, there is a small area of the pharmacy set aside for private consultations.
+Some have a baby scale to check your baby's growth.

-Many pharmacists provide vaccination services, particularly for influenza.
+Many pharmacists provide vaccination services, for example, for influenza ('the flu').
 Some community pharmacists also offer COVID-19 vaccinations.
-Pharmacists do not generally offer childhood vaccinations.
-These are provided by GPs and community health centres.
+Pharmacists do not usually offer childhood vaccinations.
+These are done by GPs and community health centres.

 Some pharmacies provide hearing tests.
-Staff doing this level of testing are generally not audiologists.
-If a hearing deficit is detected, they will recommend assessment at an audiology clinic.
+Staff doing this type of testing are usually not audiologists (hearing specialists).
+If a pharmacist finds a hearing problem, they will recommend a full assessment at an audiology clinic.